 Most importantly, Brazil and the United States, the two key countries in the negotiation, remain far apart on key issues.
 Much of Brazilian industry is not supportive of the FTAA.
 Long protected by high tariffs and quotas, many Brazilian companies are wary that they would be overwhelmed by U.S. competition if the FTAA were to come to fruition.
 The United States, for its part, is determined to maintain protection in sectors most coveted by Brazil, including textiles, steel, and agriculture.
+Brazil has made it clear that agricultural domestic support programs and export subsidies need to be addressed in the FTAA.
+The United States, however, maintains that these issues must be dealt with in the WTO Doha round because the United States does not wish to "unilaterally" disarm its farm programs with respect to the European Union.
 And Brazil has made it clear that it will not begin negotiations on sensitive issues until the U.S. President has fast-track implementing authority.